jillesvangurp/www.jillesvangurp.com/pages/index.md

 Currently serving as the CTO at [FORMATION Gmbh](https://tryformation.com) in Berlin, Jilles leverages his extensive experience to drive strategic and technical advancements.

 A serial founder and troubleshooter, Jilles brings decades of expertise in software innovation, team leadership, and product development.
 His professional journey includes pivotal roles such as Senior Researcher at **Nokia Research** in Finland and Principal Engineer at **Nokia Maps/Here** in Berlin.
-As a search engine consultant, Jilles has collaborated with industry giants like **BCG Digital Ventures**, **Soundcloud**, **Bertelsmann Group**, and many smaller companies addressing their search challenges and driving product excellence.
+As a search engine consultant, Jilles has collaborated with industry giants like **BCG Digital Ventures**, **Soundcloud**, **Bertelsmann Group**, **Nokia Bell Labs** and several smaller companies addressing their search challenges and driving product excellence.

 Before FORMATION, Jilles co-founded Localstream with Mark Macmahon.
 Localstream was acquired by Linko, which later renamed to Inbot where Jilles lead the team as the CTO until the company folded in 2018.
-In recent years, Jilles has mentored several startups via Techstars and in his Berlin network.
+In recent years, Jilles has also mentored several startups via Techstars and in his Berlin network.

 ## Skills